ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/datapoint-boundary-conditions-commercial.md

 ## MS Copilot Prompt to help identify products:

 I am creating a public website that lists all software packages that work on Arm Linux cloud servers, and am gathering the software packages now.
+To be included the package must be downloadedable / installable by developers, not just a SaaS offering.
 I need you to identify the core commercial products that developers would care works on Arm or not from this company: Liferay.

 To help properly, you should output the following:
 1. The company name I provided, and their main website